 We spent the first 2 days on our own in Reykjavik.
 It is easy to walk around and fun, especially if you stop at the Blue Lagoon on your way from the airport to the city.

-We met our G Adventures guide and the 13 people we would be traveling with during the next four days.
-12 women and 1 husband ranging in age from 22-75 listened to our young Icelandic guide named Saga explain where we would be going and what we would be doing while she drove us, cooked for us and regaled us with Icelandic facts and fables throughout the trip.
+We met our G Adventures guide and the 13 people we would be traveling with during the next four days at our hotel on day 2.
+Twelve women and 1 husband ranging in age from 22-75 listened to our young Icelandic guide named Saga explain where we would be going and what we would be doing while she drove us, cooked for us and regaled us with Icelandic facts and fables throughout the trip.
+The highlight of our tour was the namesake of our tour: Iceland Northern Lights & Golden Circle.
+We were excited and ready for an early start the next day.

 We boarded the Mercedes tour bus after breakfast and headed straight to the Lava fields.
 It was very windy and icy.
-She gave us each a set of crampons to wear on our feet to help us not slide as we walked toward the cave.
+Saga gave us each a set of crampons to wear on our feet to help us not slide on the ice as we walked toward the cave.

 The landscape can seem quite desolate and cold, often referred to as looking like the moon.
 I was a bit surprised when she pointed to a hole in the earth with a rope and announced “here is the cave”.
 I wondered if it was too late to go back and sit in the bus.

 But I didn’t.
-I climbed inside and listened as she gave us some facts, you know about active volcanos and earthquakes.
-All I could think of was those boys stuck in the cave in Thailand who had to be rescued through tunnels of water.
+I climbed inside and listened as she gave us some facts, you know about active volcanos and earthquakes in Iceland.
+All I could think of was those boys stuck in the cave in Thailand who had to be rescued through tunnels of water last year.
+Exploring caves was never on my bucket list.

 Well, I bravely walked or crouched along.
 We tasted icicles, saw stalactites and tried not to step on the icicles on the ground.
 Saga said they were elves, and you know, elves, trolls and Viking lore is taken quite seriously here so be careful.